architect/arc.codes/src/views/docs/en/reference/project-manifest/aws.md

 ### `bucket`

 Bucket name (in same region) for CloudFormation deployment artifacts.

-- If not specified, a secure deployment bucket will be automatically created
+If not specified, a secure deployment bucket will be automatically created.

 ### `policies`